 2. Test mares must be tested and determined to be negative for CEM on culture prior to use.

-3. Ensure that each mare has not received systemic antibiotics for at least 7 days prior to collecting cultures; and, ensure that each mare has not had topical antimicrobials applied to his external genitalia for at least 21 days prior to collecting cultures.
-Do not collect cultures if systemic antibiotics were administered within 7 days of collection of cultures.
-Do not collect cultures if topical antimicrobials were applied within 21 days of collection of cultures.
+3. Ensure that each mare has not received systemic antibiotics for at least seven (7) days prior to collecting cultures; and, ensure that each mare has not had topical antimicrobials applied to his external genitalia for at least 21 days prior to collecting cultures.
+Do not collect cultures if systemic antibiotics were administered within seven (7) days of collection of cultures.
+Do not collect cultures if topical antimicrobials were applied within twenty-one (21) days of collection of cultures.

-4. Culture the clitoral sinuses and clitoral fossa three separate times during a 12 day period, with at least 72 hours between sets of cultures.
+4. Culture the clitoral sinuses and clitoral fossa three separate times during a twelve (12) day period, with at least seventy-two (72) hours between sets of cultures.
 The third set of cultures must include a distal cervix or endometrial swab.
 Use one swab for the two sinuses and separate swabs for the clitoral fossa and the distal cervix or endometrium.
-Use dry clean-up or minimal water if necessary to remove excess organic debris.
+Use dry clean-up or minimal water, if necessary, to remove excess organic debris.
 Do not scrub or use disinfectant or detergent prior to clitoral sinus or fossa swabs being taken.
 If the distal cervix or endometrial swab is taken with the final set of swabs, it is acceptable to clean the external genitalia after swabbing the clitoral sinuses and clitoral fossa and before swabbing the distal cervix of endometrium.